-David’s intention was to cut off the robe tassel that showed his kingly authority.
-He may have wanted to dangle those tassels to show all 3,000 of Saul’s men, that he now had the authority.
-Interesting thing happened, instead of boasting about what he did, David realized that his heart was in the wrong place.
-Maybe it wasn’t a big deal for him to cut the robe, but if his heart was in the wrong place, it’s dishonoring to God.
-Maybe it wouldn’t have been a big deal for Jesus to turn a rock into a loaf.
-But we don’t do things to please man, or to impress man, we do things to honor God and worship Him.
+David intended to cut off the robe tassel that showed his kingly authority.
+He may have wanted to dangle those tassels to show all 3,000 of Saul’s men that he now had the power.
+An interesting thing happened, instead of boasting about what he did, David realized that his heart was in the wrong place.
+Maybe it wasn’t a big deal for him to cut the robe, but if his heart was in the wrong place, it was dishonoring God.
+Perhaps it wouldn’t have been a big deal for Jesus to turn a rock into a loaf.
+But we don’t do things to please or impress man; we do things to honor God and worship Him.

-Nothing will prepare you more for your purpose than if you make a commitment to honor God like never before.
+Nothing will prepare you more for your purpose than if you commit to honoring God like never before.
 We need to change our prayers from: “God, give me everything I want for 2022.”
-To now say, “Whatever You do give me, I’m going to honor You and honor You with it.”
+To say, “Whatever You do give me, I’m going to honor You and honor You with it.”
 That’s how you grow.
 That’s how you transform.
-When you know who you are, you don’t have to prove yourself to anybody.
+You don’t have to prove yourself to anybody when you know who you are.

-2. When you see who you’re becoming, then you can see where you are going.
+- When you see who you’re becoming, you can see where you are going.

 The world says, “See where you’re going and then become that person to get there.”
-That’s a completely different thing.
+That’s an entirely different thing.
 When you see WHO you’re becoming.
-First know WHO you’re becoming like and that is Jesus.
-You’re becoming like Jesus, when your eyes are on Him.
-The only landmines you are going to hit are the ones that God’s just bringing you through.
-He wants to help you remember, you’re stronger than you thought.
+First, know WHO you’re becoming like, and that is Jesus.
+You’re becoming like Jesus when your eyes are on Him.
+The only landmines you will hit are the ones that God’s just bringing you through.
+He wants to help you remember that you’re stronger than you thought.

 When you see who you’re becoming, it takes the right people around you.
 You can’t see who you’re becoming by yourself.
 That’s why they’re called blind spots.
 If we could see who we’re becoming by ourselves, then we wouldn’t need the Holy Spirit.
 We wouldn’t need the body of Christ, but you need people around you to help you see who you’re becoming.

-Some of you, don’t know who you’re becoming, because you don’t have godly people around you.
+Some of you don’t know who you’re becoming because you don’t have godly people around you.
 You don’t have good friends in your life.
-We need the body of Christ around us, helping us see who we’re becoming, so that God can entrust us with real influence and responsibility.
-You might have things in your life that the Holy Spirit is saying, “If you could just outgrow that, I would have so much more for you.”
+You might have things in your life that the Holy Spirit says, “If you could just outgrow that, I would have so much more for you.”
+We need the body of Christ around us, helping us see who we’re becoming so that God can entrust us with real influence and responsibility.